This article originally appeared on VICE UK

-Don't know about you but vast if crumbling pillars of my personality are built around Facebook, the acceptance of and activity on, a social media platform that has dogged my life for near on ten years, now.
+Don't know about you, but vast (if crumbling) pillars of my personality are built around Facebook, a social media platform that has dogged my life for near on ten years.
 Wow, I— I remember, how:

 No: it's not your nan, fresh from her life-altering cataract surgery, finally able to see again through the gauzy haze that's ruined the last six months of Countdown: it's 20-year-old Joel Golby, the sunglasses-indoors-at-a-house-party cardigan-wearing prick.
 Let's look through some other highlights through the years, shall we?